pizzawarrior/QUIVR-custom-surfboards/README.md

 1. Open https://spidergrrljess.gitlab.io/module3-project-gamma/ in your browser
 2. Click the Login button
 3. Click Sign Up to register your new account
-4. Once the form is submitted, you will be logged in and will have full customer access, including making a custom surfboard order, viewing your order history, and leaving reviews for orders
+4. Once the form is submitted, you will be logged in and will have full customer access, including making a custom surfboard order, viewing your order history, and leaving reviews for completed orders

 To view this project locally: